smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

 #.
 When a string or blob member is referenced, the raw value is serialized
    as the body of the message.
 #.
 When a :ref:`structure <structure>`, :ref:`union <union>`, or
-   :ref:`document <document-type>` is targeted, the shape value is serialized as a :ref:`protocol-specific <protocolDefinition-trait>` document that is sent as the body of the message.
+   document type is targeted, the shape value is serialized as a :ref:`protocol-specific <protocolDefinition-trait>` document that is sent as the body of the message.